Elden Ring Dex Build: Weapons, Armor, & Talisman

 The dex build playstyle in Elden Ring requires players to be agile and swift in landing consecutive attacks.
 That is why having Thorny Cracked Tear and Stonebarb Cracked Tear in Flask of Wondrous Physick will give you the best damage output.

-It is because the former increases the attack power of consecutive attacks for three minutes and the latter breaks enemy’s poise faster.
-The quicker you disable an enemy from attacking you the more chances you will get to do consecutive attacks, hence both Crystal Tears are perfect for the Dex build playstyle.
+It is because the former increases the attack power of consecutive attacks for three minutes and the latter breaks the enemy’s poise faster.
+The quicker you disable an enemy from attacking you the more chances you will get to do consecutive attacks; hence, both Crystal Tears are perfect for this build’s playstyle.
 Also, while you’re at it, consider reading our Elden Ring Crystal Tear guide and discover the locations of all 29 of these in the game.

-You can continue reading our guide or watch the video listing the best dexterity weapons for the perfect dex build in the game.
+You can continue reading my guide or watch the video listing the best dexterity weapons for the perfect dex build in the game.

-This has been out Elden Ring Best Dex Build Guide.
-While you’re here, why not also check out our Elden Ring Confessor Build guide.
+This is from Elden Ring’s Best Dex Build Guide.
+While you’re here, why not also check out our Elden Ring Confessor Build guide?

 Thanks!
 Do share your feedback with us. ⚡